 Birdwatching is superb in the Luangwa Valley; with over 400 species of birds recorded you could easily see over 100 different species in a three day visit.
 Some particularly attractive ones include; Carmine Bee-eaters, Malachite Kingfishers, Lilac-breasted Rollers, Bateleur Eagles, Saddle-billed Storks, Crowned Cranes, Pel’s Fishing Owls and Fish Eagles.
 Before you set out on safari, download Derek Solomon’s Checklist of Common Birds & Mammals of the South Luangwa National Park here.

-We recommend that all guests take up travel and medical insurance before leaving home.
+We recommend that all guests purchase travel and medical insurance before leaving home.

-All our camps and Mfuwe Lodge offer a complimentary laundry service that should return your clothes within 24 hours, allowing you to take fewer clothes on your safari.
-During walking safaris it is advisable to wear dull, neutral colours, avoiding bright colours, which stand out to the wild animals.
-Make sure you take a pair of comfortable shoes such as safari boots or trainers.
+All our Bushcamps and Mfuwe Lodge offer a complimentary laundry service that should return your clothes within 24 hours, allowing you to take fewer clothes on your safari.

-It is important not to forget items like your hat, sunglasses, sun block and insect repellent to be able to have a comfortable and relaxing safari.
-A swimming costume will allow you to cool down in the pool at Mfuwe Lodge (or if you are feeling adventurous the Kapamba River when at some of our camps) during the hottest hours of the day.
+It is important not to forget items like your hat, sunglasses, sun block, and insect repellent to be able to have a comfortable and relaxing safari.
+A swimming costume/bathing suit will allow you to cool down in the pool at Mfuwe Lodge (or if you are feeling adventurous the Kapamba River when at some of our Bushcamps) during the hottest hours of the day.
 Make sure you have enough memory for your cameras, and that you take the correct battery charger for your camcorder.
 Good binoculars are essential!

 All camps have charging facilities for camera batteries, iPods etc. These are limited as they run from solar power or generators.
 At Mfuwe Lodge 240 volts electricity is available from the national grid.
 Throughout Zambia three-pin square ‘British’ plug sockets are used.